cac-admin/HPC-Workshop/README.md

 *oddEvenSync.py* is your program written in Python.

-*oddEvenParallel.py* is your program written in Python by modified to use Python multiprocessing to speed it up and use all avaliable cores.
+*oddEvenParallel.py* is your program written in Python but modified to use Python multiprocessing to speed it up and use all avaliable cores.

+*oddEvenDask.py* is your program written in Python but modified to use Python Dask library to speed it up and use all avaliable cores.

 *HPC.ipynb* is a Jupyter notebook with all the workshop codes.